miracum/misc-dizutils/README.md

 | I2B2_USER         | The name of the 'I2B2_USER'.                                              |
 | I2B2_PASSWORD     | The password of the 'I2B2_USER' of your pg instance.                      |

 To establish the connection, please set those environment variables accordingly and execute the following command.
-The argument `db_name` is used to detect the corresponding enviroment variables and thus must match with the environment variables' prefix.
+The argument `db_name` is used to detect the corresponding environment variables and thus must match with the environment variables' prefix.

 ```r
 db_con <- DIZutils::db_connection(